sridharkalaibala/newsletter/README.md

 after executing `php artisan serve`  you can able to url like `http://127.0.0.1:8080/`

-Now you can able to access REST API End points.
+Now you can able to access REST API End points with displayed url.

 Example: `http://127.0.0.1:8080/api/subscribers`